 Are Silverfish Dangerous or Harmful to Humans or Pets?

-Silverfish are considered indoor/domestic pests, and are known to eat through such household items as books, papers, wallpaper, clothing, and can even contaminate food in pantries.
+Silverfish are indoor pests, and they’re known to eat through household items including books, papers, wallpaper, and clothing.
+They can also contaminate food in pantries.
+These pests do breed quickly, so one silverfish could be a warning sign of a large infestation.

 Ready for even more bad news?
 Silverfish can be very difficult to kill, having built up a resistance to many conventional insecticides.